apache/cordova-docs/doc/installing-a-development-environment.md

 ### Introduction to Installation

-The development environment setup requires installation of following softwares:
+The development environment setup requires installation of the following software:

-1. Ruby - Needs to be installed in order to install and use Jekyll.
-Jekyll helps in tranforming plain texts into static websites.
+1. Ruby - Needed by Jekyll.
+Jekyll is the static site generator that generates the website and docs.
 1. Node.js - Needs to be installed in order to install all the required development and javascript dependencies.
-1. Make - Can to be installed in order to build cordova website using Makefile.
+1. Make - Can be installed in order to build cordova website using Makefile.
 This installation is optional.
-1. Python - Can to be installed in order to invoke simple HTTP server from Makefile.
+1. Python - Can be installed in order to invoke simple HTTP server from Makefile.
 This installation is optional.

 ### Mac OS X